 The 10 fair information principles are:

-- Accountability: An organization is responsible for the personal information under its control.
-It must appoint a Privacy Officer whose purpose is to ensure compliance with PIPEDA.
+- Accountability: An organization is responsible for personal information under its control.
+It must appoint a Privacy Officer whose purpose is to ensure compliance with Canada’s data protection law.

 - Identifying Purposes: Organizations must identify the purposes for which personal data is being collected before or at the time of collection.